 Social media, thanks to greater proximity with Internet users, also allows you to experiment with new ideas.
 In substance — new product versions, new service functionalities, based on the community’s feedback — and in form — addressing directly influencers and opinion leaders rather than journalists.

-While the myth that SMM comes cheap has been around for a long time, no C-level today thinks, partly for the reasons mentioned above, that you can launch a brand without a budget, by the simple magic of social media.
+While the myth that social media marketing comes cheap has been around for a long time, no experienced top level decision-maker today thinks, partly for the reasons mentioned above, that you can launch a brand without a budget, by the simple magic of social media.
 Believe my experience, there are rarely miracles, often a lot of work and expertise behind success stories.
 It’s just not what is put forward most of the time.

 Another common urban legend is that short-term campaigns are less expensive than short-term campaigns.
 To put it straight, even if it seems logical, it is never the duration of marketing ops that alone determines a budget.
 Organizing a 3-month viral digital marketing campaign can require much more consequential investments than a 1-year inbound marketing strategy.
 It all depends on your objectives, and the resources needed to achieve them.